 Next year we may just skip covering the windows with plastic, but we will see when the time comes.
 But we will definitely make sure to apply them when it is warm outside and not shrink-wrap any on the South facing windows, to get a better result!

-Be sure to check out what we did to the windows, as well as the 5th wheel, to stay warm inside during our WA State Winter with zero degree temperatures.
+Read more HERE on what we did to the 5th wheel, to stay warm inside during our WA State Winter with zero degree temperatures.